 Account balances are slated to carry over from card to card.
 But you’ll need to pay any bills you receive from American Express beforehand.
 And you’ll need to set up automatic bill pay on the new account if you wish to make monthly payments from a checking account.
 Forgetting this could result in missed payments, which could wind up affecting your credit score.
-(You can see where your credit currently stands by viewing your two free scores each month on Credit.com.)
+(You can see where your credit currently stands by viewing your two free scores every 14 days on Credit.com.)

 Remember to update account information with any merchant you were paying via automatic or recurring payments linked to the old American Express card.
 You don’t want any unpaid accounts to wind up in collections and damage your credit.

 At publishing time, Citibank and American Express cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 - Credit.com’s Expert Credit Card Shopping Tips